 One whole Double Crust Apple Pie: Use recipes in 4-H Cooking 401, p.105 and 97 or in the 4-H Fair Recipe

-Book-Food at http://4-h.ca.uky.edu/content/food-and-nutrition.
+Book-Food.
 Leave pie in the disposable pie pan and place all in a zip-type plastic bag.
 May use spice variation if desired.

 Yeast Breads